chrplr/openlexicon/README.md

 # OpenLexicon: Easy access to lexical databases

+This document is at <http://github.com/chrplr/openlexicon> but can be read in a nicer format at <https://chrplr.github.io/openlexicon>.

-Here, you will find a list of [open lexical databases](databases-docs/README.md), and some [apps](apps/) and [scripts](scripts/README.md) to query or manipulate them.
+Here, you will find a list of [open lexical databases](databases-docs/README.md), as well as some [shiny apps](apps/) and [scripts](scripts/README.md) to query or manipulate them.

 This repository provides the infrastructure of the site <http://www.lexique.org>
 where many of these databases are hosted and can be queried on-line (check out <http://www.lexique.org/shiny/openlexique>)

-This document is at <http://github.com/chrplr/openlexicon> but can be read in a nicer format at <https://chrplr.github.io/openlexicon>.

 **Contributing:**